microsoft/sqldev/_includes/partials/java/columnstorewindows.md

 Query time WITH columnstore index: 5ms
 Performance improvement with columnstore index: 71x!
 ```

-> Congrats you just made your Java app faster using Columnstore Indexes!
+> Congratulations!
+You just made your Java app faster using Columnstore Indexes!